 No cost-sharing for COVID-19 testing

 Coverage for telehealth, phone, or virtual visits with primary care and specialty providers

 The vaccine is available at no cost to all members

 COVID-19 Vaccines: What You Need to Know

-COVID-19 vaccines and boosters that are FDA approved, including for emergency use authorization (EUA), are available at no cost for all members, both during the public health emergency and after.
+COVID-19 vaccines and boosters that are FDA approved, including for emergency use authorization (EUA), are covered at no cost for all members, both during the public health emergency and after.

-Vaccines are an important tool to stop the spread of COVID-19.
+Vaccines and boosters are important tools to stop the spread of COVID-19.
 They are a safe and effective way to achieve this goal.
 We encourage everyone to get vaccinated.

-Visit myspot.nc.gov for the most up-to-date information about the COVID-19 vaccines.
+Visit myspot.nc.gov for the most up-to-date information about COVID-19 vaccines and boosters.

 For more information, check out our COVID-19 vaccines page.

 Your Guide to Getting Tested

-We’re currently covering, with no cost-share to members, COVID-19 tests performed in labs or at-home when ordered by a provider, are consistent with current CDC guidance and have been cleared, approved or given emergency use authorization (EUA) by the FDA.
+We’re currently covering, with no cost-share to members, COVID-19 tests performed in labs or at-home that are consistent with current CDC guidance and have been cleared, approved or given emergency use authorization (EUA) by the FDA.